Clean energy for a stable climate

 What’s next for the Affordable Heat Act?

-Keeping electricity affordable
+• Keeping electric rates affordable

-Although we cannot control the price of fossil fuels, as a global commodity, there are things we can do to help keep electric rates affordable as the energy system changes to cleaner sources.
+Although we cannot control the price of fossil fuels, as a global commodity, there are things we can do in Vermont to help keep electric rates affordable as the energy system changes to cleaner sources.
 While electricity prices may rise, overall spending on energy is projected to decline as we transition to electric cars and heating.
-As our homes become “smarter” and connected to the electric grid via grid-integrated water heaters and electric car and home batteries, they can act as “virtual power plants”, helping to store or discharge power as needed to reduce costly peaks, stabilizing electric rates and improving the reliability of the grid.
+As our homes become “smarter” and connected to the electric grid via grid-integrated water heaters and electric car and home batteries, for example, they can act as “virtual power plants”, helping to store or discharge power as needed to reduce costly peaks, stabilizing electric rates and improving the reliability of the grid.
 In the meantime, there is wide variability in the costs of electricity depending on where you live and which utility serves your home, and not all our utilities offer accessible energy assistance programs for low- and moderate-income Vermonters.
 In S.305/Act 142, we tasked the Pubic Utilities Commission with studying current and potential future programs and initiatives focused on reducing or stabilizing energy costs (including electricity, heating and transportation) for low- or moderate-income households and determining whether a statewide program to reduce energy burden is needed in Vermont.